PopularPioneering/popularpioneering.github.io/index.md

 ---
-title: Computers: no longer just a component...
+title: "Computers: no longer just a component..."
 ---

 When gazing down on your latest sprawling industrial complex -- FicsIt cup in hand -- have you ever thought: "How could automate this *even more*?"
 Perhaps you long for that central control room, bristling with working displays and retro-future control panels.